apache/incubator-gluten/docs/Velox.md

 |---------------- | ----------- | ------------- | ------------- |
 | TPC-H Q6 | 13.6 | 21.6  | 34.9 |
 | TPC-H Q1 | 26.1 | 76.7 | 84.9 |

+# External reference setup

+TO ease your first hand experience of using Gluten, we have setup an external reference cluster.
+If you are interested, please contact Weiting.Chen@intel.com